habitat-sh/habitat/www/source/blog/2018-07-18-habitat-gcr-and-gke.html.md

 habskp-hab-gcr-demo-0.1.0-20180711153450-x86_64-linux.hart	logs
 last_build.env
 ```
-From the studio or otherwise, now execute the following to create a container image.
+From the Studio or otherwise, now execute the following to create a container image.
 This is what we will upload to Google Container Registry.

 ```
 $ hab pkg export kubernetes results/habskp-hab-gcr-demo-0.1.0-20180711153450-x86_64-linux.hart
 ```

-This creates a docker image with tags e.g.
+This creates a Docker image with tags e.g.
 ```
 $ docker images
 REPOSITORY                                  TAG                     IMAGE ID            CREATED             SIZE